MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/security-group-site-builder.md

 ---
 # required metadata

-title: Can't configure security group for Commerce site builder during initial deployment
+title: You can't configure a security group for Commerce site builder during initial deployment
-description: This topic provides troubleshooting guidance for when the Azure Active Directory (Azure AD) security group for Commerce site builder doesn't appear as a dialog box drop-down list option when creating e-commerce components in Microsoft Dynamics Lifecycle Services (LCS) during initial deployment of a new e-commerce tenant.
+description: This topic provides troubleshooting guidance that can help when the Microsoft Azure Active Directory (Azure AD) security group for Commerce site builder doesn't appear as an option when you create e-commerce components in Microsoft Dynamics Lifecycle Services (LCS) during initial deployment of a new e-commerce tenant.
 author: Reza-Assadi
 manager: AnnBe
 ms.date: 02/24/2021